-You need to unlearn what has happened and learn a new way to respond.
+It would help if you unlearned what has happened and learn a new way to respond.

 This is achieved by;

-You need to develop and create new pathways, that are helpful to you.
+You need to develop and create new pathways that are helpful to you.

 Practice Practice Practice.
 This enables new neural pathways to develop in your brain.
-The more you practice, the stronger these become, until the new helpful patterns occur automatically.
+The more you practice, the stronger these become until the new helpful patterns occur automatically.